 TC working groups focus on a variety of issues, including improving communication between doctors, improving working lives and challenging educational dogma.

 The committee has also contributed to a number of projects, including:

-- events including the RCP trainees conference, call the medical registrar and specialty careers showcase
+- events including Call the medical registrar and RCP medicine career showcase

-- an online presence in the trainees area of the RCP Player
+- an online presence in the trainees series of the RCP Player

 - curriculum development

 The TC contains seats for 35 members: 33 regional representatives, co-chairs and a deputy chair.
 Members meet three times a year and conduct discussions among themselves, with senior RCP officers (the president, vice presidents and registrar).

 Many of the TC’s discussions take place outside these meetings, via email.
 The TC often produces position statements and other documents based on these discussions.

 Representatives for each deanery are elected by and represent the trainees, both within the RCP on Council and in committees, and outside the RCP at the Academy of Medical Royal Colleges (AoMRC), the British Medical Association (BMA) and the Joint Royal Colleges of Physicians Training Board (JRCPTB).
 Representatives also act on your behalf at the local level of each deanery on the Local Education and Training Board (LETB).
 View the current Trainees Committee representatives list.

 TC members will soon be voting on the candidates who have come forward with interest in these roles.
 The elected representatives will be announced in due course.